 I recently watched a LifeWay video featuring J. D. Greear, a Southern Baptist pastor and author.
 His focus in the video was church unity, specifically denominational unity since the video was geared toward Southern Baptists.
-I would link to or embed the video, but I have yet to find it online.

 He praised the SBC’s Baptist Faith and Message as a document that allows individuals to disagree on many theological issues, yet enables them to unite under the gospel of Jesus and his evangelistic mission.
 He noted that the BF&M doesn’t take sides on many issues, though he lamented that some read into the document things that aren’t there.